Skip to main content

 By 2025, U.S. banking regulation was undergoing a material reset under new leadership at the Federal Reserve, OCC, and FDIC.
 In December 2024, the Fed issued a request for information on "skinny" master accounts.
 Through 2025, the OCC received 14 de novo charter applications for limited purpose national trust banks, with many applications involving fintech and digital-asset firms seeking their own bank charters rather than relying on third-party partnerships.

-Subchapter V Plan of Liquidation
+Subchapter V Liquidation Plan and Cramdown Confirmation

 Solid elected to proceed under Subchapter V of Chapter 11, the small business reorganization pathway that provides streamlined procedures and reduced costs for eligible debtors.
 With three employees and limited ongoing operations, Solid qualified for the simplified process.
 Solid's case evolved into a liquidation when the sale process failed to produce a going-concern buyer.